![]() |

 Previously, he has spearheaded productions at the Yorkshire Television Group and The Family Channel.

-that we need to create our own TV stations on the Internet?
+Those are the issues.
+Why is it so important that we need to create our own TV stations on the Internet?
 The answer is the following: it provides the opportunity for the general public to see our families and witness our own dramas that make us laugh and cry.
 When the general public see this, it humanizes our communities by providng opportunities to show an Asian American family interacting, having fun, being as funny and human - just like a white family.

 There have been relatively few daring attempts in dealing with interracial romantic relationships with Asian/Asian Pacific American males in films throughout history.
 Listed below are some prominent and rare examples.